G-Core/product-documentation/documentation/cloud/images/upload-an-image-to-the-storage.md

 Additional settings include:

-- **Instance quick start**: If this option is on, the instances will be deployed faster with this image mounted.
-However, please note that you cannot delete this image if there are active instances created from this image.
+- **VM quick start**: If this option is on, the Virtual Machines will be deployed faster with this image mounted.
+However, please note that you cannot delete this image if there are active Virtual Machines created from this image.

 Standard start vs quick start: